Developing confident, respectful

 A Level courses have very recently gone through a period of significant change, reducing or eradicting coursework elements and moving into linear assessment where grades are decided at the end of 2 years.
 Vocational courses now all have additional examined elements.

 Students need to be far more independent in their study, and understand how to develop their study skills as well as learn how to make best use of their PDL (times when you do not have a timetabled lesson).
-We help you manage this transition in a multitude of ways, including through dedicated development sessions with the Director of Sixth Form, and our enrichment and tutor system that ensures you will regularly work with both Year 12 and 13 students so that you are able to learn from students who have already 'been through it'.
+We help you manage this transition in a multitude of ways, including through dedicated development sessions with the Director and Deputy Director of Sixth Form, and our enrichment and tutor system that ensures you will regularly work with both Year 12 and 13 students so that you are able to learn from students who have already 'been through it'.

 Sixth Form students are expected to dress appropriately for the task of learning and beiing a part Wellsway School.
 A smart appearance is therefore expected of all students in the Wellsway community.